azavea/nasa-hyperspectral/deployment/argo-workflows/azavea-dev/INSTALL.md

 $ argo version
 ```

+## K8S Cluster Access

+1. ssh to `ubuntu@kube-1.internal.azavea.com` using the special key in LastPass.
+2. `cat ~/.kube/config`
+3. Add the cluster, context, and user listed there to your local `$HOME/.kube/config` (you can rename things during this process, i.e. into `azavea-dev`)
+4. verify things are ok: `kubectl config get-contexts`, you should see the context you created
+5. switch to the azavea-dev context: `kubectl config use-context azavea-dev`
+6. confirm everything is correct by listing pods: `kubectl get pods -n kubernetes-dashboard`

 ## Argo Workflows deploy on a local K8S cluster

 This is the summary of the official [Argo Workflows Quick Start](https://argoproj.github.io/argo-workflows/quick-start/).